Interesting and informative papers are always welcome!

 - Author photo (if available)

-What to include when submitting materials for New Products & Practice:
+What to include when submitting materials for New Products & Processes:

 - One photo illustration

-What to include when submitting materials for Corporate Member Profile:
+What to include when submitting materials for Sustaining Corporate or Corporate Member Profile:

 - Article text (average length is 500 words, although there is no minimum or maximum)